-Noble and Stahnke took first place in the knowledge building and critical thinking category for Illuminated Mathematics, an interdisciplinary class project and exhibition where students researched mathematical theories, produced digital art projects that developed their perspective on how real-world math applications impact their lives, and presented them in a curated digital art exhibition.
-Student projects ranged from a video about Leonardo Da Vinci and the mathematics of flight to calculations of the reverberation produced by musical performances in various locations.
+Noble and Stahnke took first place in the knowledge building and critical thinking category for Illuminated Mathematics, an interdisciplinary class project and exhibition.
+Students researched mathematical theories, produced digital art projects that developed their perspective on how real-world math applications impact their lives, and presented them in a curated digital art exhibition.
+Student projects ranged from a video about Leonardo Da Vinci and the mathematics of flight, to calculations of the reverberation produced by musical performances in various locations.

 Teaching Math for the Real World